zenparsing/proposal-private-symbols/README.md

 ## Semantics

 - Symbols have an additional internal value `[[Private]]`, which is either **true** or **false**.
 By definition, private symbols are symbols whose `[[Private]]` value is **true**.
-- The invariant of `[[OwnPropertyKeys]]` is modified such that it may not return any private symbols.
+- The invariants of `[[OwnPropertyKeys]]` are modified such that it may not return any private symbols.
 - The definition of `[[OwnPropertyKeys]]` for ordinary objects (and exotic objects other than proxy) is modified such that private symbols are filtered from the resulting array.
 - The proxy definition of `[[OwnPropertyKeys]]` is modified such that an error is thrown if the handler returns any private symbols.
 - The proxy definitions of all internal methods that accept property keys are modified such that if the provided key is a private symbol, then the operation is forwarded to the target without consulting the proxy handler.